seoninja13/lead-gen-handyman/tracking-progress.md

    - Added FAQ component ✅

 ### February 5, 2025
 1. Updated documentation with current progress.
 2. Updated ServiceList component to display images from public/images directory.
 3. Updated ServiceImage component to use src prop directly.
+4. Implemented YouTube video embeds in the YouTubeVideos component.
+5. Updated FAQ component with actual questions and answers.
+6. Implemented clickable city links in the CitySelection component.

+## Current State

+1.  **Featured Services:** Currently, the featured services section displays 3 rows of service cards.
+2.  **Service Titles:** All service cards are displaying "No Title", indicating an issue with the data being fetched from the database.
+3.  **Google Maps API Key:** The Google Maps API key is currently being rejected, preventing the map from loading in the CitySelection component.

 ## Current Tasks

 ### 1. Implement City Selection Component
-- [ ] Add interactive map using Leaflet or Google Maps
+- [ ] Add interactive map using Leaflet or Google Maps (blocked by API key issue)
 - [ ] Populate city list with data from the database
 - [ ] Implement location-based filtering

 ### 2. Update Documentation
-- [ ] Update tracking-progress.md with current progress
+- [x] Update tracking-progress.md with current progress

+### February 5, 2025 (Continued)

+1.  **Attempting to Populate `city_service` Table:** Created the `scripts/populate-city-service.ts` script to populate the `city_service` table with missing SEO data using the OpenAI API.
+2.  **Encountered Execution Issues:** Faced challenges executing the script directly due to environment and configuration issues.
+Tried using `ts-node` and `npx ts-node` but encountered "Unknown file extension" errors.
+3.  **Seeking User Assistance:** Due to the inability to directly execute the script and view the output, requested the user to manually execute the script and provide the output.